aditya172926/aditya172926/README.md

 ## <p align='center'>🤔 About Me</p>

 <div align='center'>
-🚀 Full Stack Developer and active contributor to Open Source projects.<br>
+🚀 Have a thing for Backend dev, but can also work Full Stack.
+Digging into OSS and COSS<br>
 🔭 Contributing work in Web Dev, Web3 & Blockchain,  ML, Data Science applications.<br>
-👯 Would love to go for a competition, collaboration and work on exciting stuff with other people.<br>
+👯 Would love to go for a competition, collaboration and work on exciting stuff with other people<br>
 </div>
 <br>
 <p align='center'>